USA Customs Clearance Logo White

 The NOP has established rules and regulations for organic agricultural goods that are imported into the country.
 Under the NOP, Canadian organic food products that are certified by the Canada Organic Regime (COR) will be considered organic and do not need USDA certification to be imported.

-While not as much as Mexico, Canada has 7,300 organic operations which give importers a variety of different suppliers to choose from.
+Canada has 7,300 organic operations which give importers a variety of different suppliers to choose from.

 Other Countries To Import From